 Big brands are too big to innovate, so we spent 13 months for research and development to craft a real fun and innovative condom for the market “ The First Buttercup Condom in Malaysia.

 The biggest problem of wearing a condom, P’sang realised, is opening the package when getting down to business, especially in the dark.
 With one’s hands, um, occupied, it’s hard to distinguish which side is correct to unroll and put on.

 So, in comes this buttercup package where it’s easier to peel the condom out the right side up, even with one hand.

 But why does it matter to wear the condom on the right side?

-According to the Centre of Disease Control, if you accidentally put on a condom inside-out, throw it away and get a new one.
+The US Centre of Disease Control instructs that if you accidentally put on a condom inside-out, throw it away and get a new one.

 This is important to note because Malaysia Health Ministry 2018 HIV/AIDS progress report points out that the main cause of HIV infection is shifting from drug injection to sexual transmission since 2011.

 It’s been a long running joke that Asian men don’t measure up to their global counterparts.

 While shaming someone for the size of their manhood is ridiculous, data does point that the average penis size of an Asian male is not the same as Western males.

 The global average is around 5 inches, while the Malaysian manhood stands around at 4.5 inches.